BrenoMacedo56/BrenoMacedo56/README.md

 #

-🎵 Every developer needs their chill-out tubes for a little mental reconstructio after that bug on line 5, so here are some for you
+🎵 Every developer needs their chill-out tunes for a little mental reconstructio after that bug on line 5, so here are some for you

 <div>
   <a href="https://open.spotify.com/playlist/0yIKcP710rbuH2kJYtIU2C?si=d8eb326f30a54c27" target="_blank">